xiaoronglv/CKAD-exercises/a.core_concepts.md

 ### Create a busybox pod (using YAML) that runs the command "env".
 Run it and see the output (🔴 x 1)

+Check point:

+- [ ] what's the difference between command and argus?

 <details><summary>show</summary>
 <p>